CommandDash/commanddash/README.md

 This is the beta version and can be unstable.
 Please check our [issues board](https://github.com/Welltested-AI/fluttergpt/issues) for any known issues.

-## Release Notes: 0.1.0
+## Release Notes: 0.2.0
-- This is the first pre-release powered by Gemini.
+- This is the first release powered by Gemini.
 - Built in Dart analyzer to assist extracting and inserting code.
 - Support for basic create, refactor and debug operations.